Crypto Payments, Educational, Trading

 To put it briefly, Lightning Network is a second-layer solution for Bitcoin that enables much faster and cheaper transactions in high volumes between users, without the need for miners to mine the block and confirm it.

-To use Lightning Network payments, all you need is a wallet that supports it.
+To accept cryptocurrency payments via Lightning Network, all you need is a wallet that supports it.
 Electrum, Zap and Eclair wallets stand out from the rest as they are non-custodial and they don’t require you to set up your own node.

 Good news is, all CoinGate merchants have Lightning Network support enabled by default, meaning you can make purchases with Bitcoin at hundreds of online shops any time without worrying about whether the network is congested or not, or what the transaction cost should be.